Optimal and computationally tractable lower bounds for logistic log-likelihoods: Introduction

 In this article, we focus on studying and improving several classes of tangent lower bounds for a family of log-likelihoods that covers a central role in statistics, namely logistic log-likelihoods.
-Within such a framework, two state-of-the-art lower bounds have been developed by \citet{Bohning1988} and \citet{Jaakkola_Jordan_2000} with a focus on tractable quadratic minorizers.
-The former (\textsc{bl}) exploits a uniform bound on the curvature of the logistic log-likelihood to minorize the associated Hessian matrix, thereby obtaining a tractable lower bound that has been widely implemented in the literature \citep{mm_Hunter2004,mm_Wu2010,James2017MM,khan12_multinomial}, and subsequently extended to multinomial logit \citep{Bohning1992MultinomialLR, Krishnapuram_2005, Multivariate_sharp_Qbounds, Knowles_Minka_NIPS2011}.
-The latter (\textsc{pg}) leverages instead a supporting hyperplane inequality to obtain a bound that is still quadratic, yet provably~sharper than the \textsc{bl} one \citep{DeLeeuw_09_sharQ}.
-Such an improved approximation accuracy~has~motivated widespread use in the \textsc{em}, \textsc{mm} and \textsc{vb} literature \citep{Lee2010SPARSELP, Ren2011LogisticSP, Carbonetto2012ScalableVI}, along with additional studies \citep{Durante_Rigon_2019} proving a direct link among the \textsc{pg} bound and the P\'{o}lya-Gamma data augmentation \citep{Polson2012}.
+In this framework, two popular lower bounds have been developed by \citet{Bohning1988} and \citet{Jaakkola_Jordan_2000} with a focus on tractable quadratic minorizers.
+The former (\textsc{bl}) exploits a uniform bound on the curvature of the logistic log-likelihood to minorize~its~Hessian, thereby obtaining a tractable lower bound that has been widely implemented in the literature~\citep[see, e.g.,][]{mm_Hunter2004,mm_Wu2010,khan12_multinomial}, and subsequently extended to multinomial logit \citep[e.g.,][]{Bohning1992MultinomialLR, Multivariate_sharp_Qbounds, Knowles_Minka_NIPS2011}.
+The latter (\textsc{pg}) leverages instead a supporting hyperplane inequality~to~obtain~a bound that is still quadratic, yet provably~sharper than the \textsc{bl} one \citep{DeLeeuw_09_sharQ}.
+This~tighter~approximation has motivated a widespread use within the \textsc{em}, \textsc{mm} and \textsc{vb} literature \citep[see, e.g.,][]{Lee2010SPARSELP, Ren2011LogisticSP, Carbonetto2012ScalableVI}, along with studies \citep{Durante_Rigon_2019} proving~a~direct link among the \textsc{pg} bound and the P\'{o}lya-Gamma data augmentation \citep{Polson2012}.